 Integrity is doing the right thing.
 I believe that the integrity of leaders has become one of the most paralyzing inhibitors to organizational transparency.
 Banutu-Gomez (2006) noted that integrity is the most important leadership attribute and suggested, “A leader with integrity provides consistent responses that show a sense of equal respect for everyone…”

 Research suggests that a transformational leader can set the tone of an organization by providing a vision, communicating his or her vision, inspiring and empowering people, and displaying integrity regardless of circumstances (Boddie, 2008).
-However, the organizational culture is often developed, shaped, then maintained, and transformed by members within the organization through formal and informal interpersonal communications processes.
+However, the organizational culture is often developed, shaped, then maintained, and transformed by members within the organization through formal and informal interpersonal communication processes.
 Many organizational cultures are diverse and rely on effective communication to achieve a level of success.

-In the absence of effective communication and transformational leadership organizational transparency is severely minimized, creating a less than optimal organizational culture state.
-Many organizational members can become culturally conditioned, that is, they are marginalized, undervalued and unappreciated because of their position (which may not be consistent with a status quo), values or beliefs.
+In the absence of effective communication and transformational leadership, organizational transparency is severely minimized, creating a less-than-optimal organizational culture state.
+Many organizational members can become culturally conditioned; that is, they are marginalized, undervalued, and unappreciated because of their position (which may not be consistent with a status quo), values, or beliefs.

 Organization members are often micro-managed and instructed not to engage senior leadership with perceived challenges or solutions.
 Information is often not disseminated throughout organizations by management and leadership.

 As a result, business transparency is eliminated, and the organization assumes a reactive posture.
 Many organizations that attempt to provide awareness of the organization’s mission, vision, and goals allow consistent behavior and focus on mission outcomes.